Aliases for PPY Gene

 GeneCards Summary for PPY Gene

 PPY (Pancreatic Polypeptide) is a Protein Coding gene.
-Diseases associated with PPY include Obesity and Pancreas Disease.
-Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Diseases associated with PPY include Obesity and Autonomic Nervous System Disease.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include receptor binding and G-protein coupled receptor binding.

 UniProtKB/Swiss-Prot for PPY Gene